+Net-spinning caddisflies

-Net-spinning caddisflies (Order Trichoptera): Similar characteristics as above but the abdomen usually has more abundant gills, especially the common netspinner (family Hydropsychidae).
-The net-spinner's retreat is also made of a variety of streambed materials, which are held together more loosely by fine strands of silk.
-The freeliving caddisfly (right) does not build a case or net.
-(S-L) (M)
+Order Trichoptera: Similar characteristics as above but the abdomen usually has more abundant gills, especially the Common netspinning caddisfly.
+Net-spinner's retreat is made of a variety of streambed materials loosely held together by fine strands of silk.
+Free-living caddisfly does not build a case or net.
+(S-L) (M) Families above left-right: Hydropsychidae, Philopotamidae and Rhyacophilidae.